Project-OSRM/osrm-backend/docs/http.md

 - `durations` array of arrays that stores the matrix in row-major order. `durations[i][j]` gives the travel time from the i-th waypoint to the j-th waypoint.
 Values are given in seconds.
 Can be `null` if no route between `i` and `j` can be found.
 - `distances` array of arrays that stores the matrix in row-major order. `distances[i][j]` gives the travel distance from the i-th waypoint to the j-th waypoint.
 Values are given in meters.
 Can be `null` if no route between `i` and `j` can be found.
+Note that computing the `distances` table is currently only implemented for CH.
+If `annotations=distance` or `annotations=duration,distance` is requested when running a MLD router, a `NotImplemented` error will be returned.
 - `sources` array of `Waypoint` objects describing all sources in order
 - `destinations` array of `Waypoint` objects describing all destinations in order